 Bjørn H. Amland is Editor-in-Chief of Development Today, which he founded in 1991 with a group of Nordic journalists.
 The inspiration for Development Today grew out of Bjørn’s reporting from East Africa in the early 1980s when he experienced first-hand donors’ efforts to control media coverage through grants to journalists travelling to Africa.
 He saw then the need for a publication on aid that was financially independent of the donors.
 Bjørn has worked in Norwegian print and television media - Dagbladet and Bergens Tidende, NTB and NRK Dagsrevyen - as well as for The Associated Press.
 Bjørn is the author of Bistand eller Børs?
 (Cappelen, 1992) and producer of the TV documentary Falketyvene for NRK.
-He is currently finishing a book on Norwegian aid, covering the huge changes in the field since 2000.
+He is working on a book on Norwegian aid, covering the huge changes in the field since 2000.

-Ann also contributes articles on global health to The Lancet.
+Ann also contributes to The Lancet.

 Shona Osborne is the administrator for all subscriber-related issues and has been involved with Development Today since 1998.
 Shona has a background in IT and software support.
 She is also currently the Finance Director of a small accounting software business in Scotland, which she co-founded with her business partner.
 She is involved on a day-to-day basis in Development Today, managing subscriber queries and assisting the team where needed.